 Train Your Dog to Keep Four Paws on the Floor

 You can teach your dog that having all four paws on the floor is rewarding.
 Once you are in the habit of keeping your counters clear, your dog will have less and less reason to jump up.
-Now it's time to teach him that it is more rewarding to stay on the floor than it is to jump up on the counter.
+Now it's time to teach your canine that it is more rewarding to stay on the floor than it is to jump up on the counter.

 Start to reward your dog's good behavior.
-When you're working in the kitchen, any time your dog has all four paws on the floor, throw him a treat.
-Soon he will realize that he only receives a treat when he is on the floor and that he never gets rewarded by jumping up on the counter.
+When you're working in the kitchen, any time your canine has all four paws on the floor, throw the dog a treat.
+Soon it will realize that they only receive a treat when your pooch is on the floor and that he or she never gets rewarded by jumping up on the counter.

-You can also teach your dog a place command that will send him to a mat or his bed in the kitchen.
+You can also teach your dog a place command that will send it to a mat or a bed in the kitchen.
 Spend several training sessions working on the "place" command.
-Once your dog is consistently going to his mat or bed and staying there, you can send him to his place when you are preparing food in the kitchen.
-Even after your dog has learned to stay on his mat or bed for a fairly long period of time, keep throwing him treats every so often.
+Once your dog is consistently going to their mat or bed and staying there, you can send them to this place when you are preparing food in the kitchen.
+Even after your dog has learned to stay on the mat or bed for a fairly long period of time, keep throwing treats every so often.
 It's important that your dog is regularly reminded that it's more rewarding to keep all four feet on the floor or stay put than it is to jump up on the counter.

 Train Your Dog to Leave It